Massfice/vbpolska-adrian-larysz/README.md

-# Recruitment Task - System Overview - Adrian Larysz
+# Posts API - System Overview - Adrian Larysz

 This repository contains a multi-component system designed to manage posts and logging services.
 The system consists of several key components that are connected via **NATS** for communication between services and utilizes **MongoDB** as a database.